ComBoWizards/MeStudio/README.md

 | 000000F_arrow | Prodigal:2.6 | CDS | 95 | 538 | . | + | 0 | ID=JPHAALHC_00001 |
 |---------------|--------------|-----|----|-----|---|---|---|-------------------|

-As you can see, the header of the fasta file has a pipe as delimeter while the *seqid* column of the GFF3 file as the underscore as delimeter.
+As you can see, the header of the fasta file has a pipe as delimeter while the *seqname* column of the GFF3 file as the underscore as delimeter.
 This difference in the formatting syntax can create some troubles and here the last flags are crucial to fix the problem.

 More over, depending on the annotator, we noticed that sometimes we can find different order of the contigs between fasta and GFF3 files.